HEmpson/Mellitus-Co/README.md

 # Mellitus-Co

-This is out github repo for our COMP300022 IT Project.
+This is our github repo for our COMP300022 IT Project.